 The shuttle needs to be attractive and, when serving visitor traffic, offer interesting historic information about points of interest in the community.
 The interior and exterior of the shuttle needs to project an image of Venice, a beach town with a lot of characters living in a fairly dense region.

-The cost of the shuttle in part needs to be incorporated into the Venice Business Parking District (described in this report).
+The cost of the shuttle in part needs to be incorporated into the Venice Business Parking District.

 Routes